fraucs/certbot-auto/README.md

 # certbot-auto

-This tool allows you to automate the installation of SSL certificates.
+This tool allows you to automate the installation of Let's Encrypt SSL certificates.

 ## Requirements